AmirGabayy/Creating-an-Intelligent-Social-Media-Campaign-Decision-Support-Method/Readme.md

-**This is a repository for the paper "Creating an Intelligent Social Media Campaign Decision-Support Method"**
+**This is a repository for the paper "Creating an Intelligent Social Media Campaign Decision-Support Method" presented at UMAP 2024 conference**

 ![Paper methodology](Methodology.png)